 Weekly Seminars in and Around our Department

 Biochemistry PhD students can also take advantage of seminars and events offered by other departments in the basic sciences.

 Once a year, The School of Medicine celebrates the basic sciences with a faculty lecturer from each department plus a poster session that includes presentations by graduate students and post-docs.

 University Program in Genetics and Genomics Distinguished Lecture Series

 Students in Genetics and Genomics run this lecture series that has hosted 6 Nobel Laureates, 5 recipients of the Lasker Award, and numerous National Academy of Sciences members.

 Duke CHoMI Supergroup Seminar

 Our graduate students become members of the Duke Community by taking part in university-wide and departmental social events.

 Duke Basketball Campout: Duke Basketball Season Ticket Campout is the premier graduate and professional program of the year.
 For one weekend, in early fall, around 2500 students representing nearly every University program and department, gather on campus with the hopes of winning the chance to purchase season basketball tickets.
 The rules are simple: make it through the weekend without missing two attendance checks and your name is entered into a lottery where you are eligible to buy one of the 725 graduate and professional season tickets.
 It’s a great weekend to bond with biochemistry students or make friends outside the program.

-Happy Hour: The first Friday of each month, the department sponsors Happy Hour with beer, wine, soda and snacks.
+Happy Hour: The third Friday of each month, the department sponsors Happy Hour with beer, wine, soda and snacks.